|June 26, 2020||No Comments|

 The reason Murcia has so many is due to the fact that Murcia in itself does not have concentrated population areas and that many foreigners, especially from countries outside of the EU, go there to work in the agricultural sector.
 Murcia is known as the “Garden” of Spain.

-To help demonstrate the distribution of foreign residents living in Spain, we have created a map.
+To help demonstrate the distribution of foreign residents living in Spain, the staff at www.javea.properties have created a map.

 As you can see from the map, the Valencian community is one of the most popular regions for migrants.
 Of the 643,000 foreigners living here, 340,000 are from the EU, and 303,000 hail from non-EU countries.